-In Yellowstone National Park you have the choice of two types of accommodations, the hotels or rustic lodges.
-The rates via the hotels are based on standard rooms without bath.
-Rooms with bath are usually available, if arranged for in advance, at an additional charge of 50c to \$2.50 per day per person, according to the number of people using bath and location of the room.
+In Yellowstone National Park tour rates are based on double occupancy of standard rooms without bath at the hotels.
+Rooms with bath are usually available, if arranged for in advance, at an additional charge of 50c to \$2.50 per day per person, according to the number of people using bath and the location of the room.

 In Utah-Arizona National Parks the popular rustic cabins are used and rates are based on standard accommodations.
-De Luxe Cabins with bath are usually available, if arranged for in advance, at an additional charge of \$2.00 to \$4.50 per day per person.
+De Luxe Cabins with bath are usually available, if arranged for in advance, at an additional charge of \$1.00 to \$3.25 per day per person.